Heart of a Book

 Morgan Taylor

-For me, the real strength was Performance, but I see what you mean about Memory Leaks.
+For me, the real strength was Reverse Engineering, but I see what you mean about Profiling.

 Morgan Taylor